r-e-miranda/r-e-miranda/README.md

 - 👀 Following the template I should talk about my interests, and that'd be astronomy (unexpected I know), and a lot of things that are not that relevant to this profile thing
 - 🌱 I’m currently learning Galactic astronomy and machine learning methods, as I'm doing my bachelors thesis and it's on those topics, enjoying it a lot!
 - 💞️ I’m looking to collaborate with people that's into machine learning applied to astronomy, not looking for a particular field in astronomy at the moment, just want to explore ML
-- 📫 Reach me at raul.miranda@alumnos.ucn.cl
+- 📫 Reach me at raulmirandae0@gmail.com

 quick update: got my degree! 😁🎓